chinchalinchin/scrilla/README.md

 16. Expand optimization algorithms to take into account START_DATE and END_DATE!
 Need to adjust Portfolio class!

 17. Scrap historical closing prices up to current year from API and store in database.
-Set up container orchestration via *docker-compose*
+Set up container orchestration via <i>docker-compose</i>

 18. ERROR: There seems to be a problem with the correlation algorithm over time ranges longer than 100 days.
 NOTE: Pretty sure this is resolved now, but needs further testing.
 Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.